panique/mini/README.md

 [How to install (and update) Composer on Windows 7 or Ubuntu / Debian](http://www.dev-metal.com/install-update-composer-windows-7-ubuntu-debian-centos/) and [Getting started with Composer](http://www.dev-metal.com/getting-started-composer/).

-## Useful information

-1. SQLite does not have a rowCount() method (!).
-Keep that in mind in case you use SQLite.

-2. Don't use the same name for class and method, as this might trigger an (unintended) *__construct* of the class.
-   This is really weird behaviour, but documented here: http://php.net/manual/en/language.oop5.decon.php

 ## A quickstart tutorial

 You can also find these tutorial pictures in the *_introduction* folder.